Nagesh0137/Lagan-Bandhan-Frontend-/src/components/NAVBAR_COMPLETE.md

 ## 🌟 **Ready for Production**

-Your Lagan Bandhan matrimony website now has a **professional, beautiful, and fully responsive navbar** that:
+Your Jeevan Sobati matrimony website now has a **professional, beautiful, and fully responsive navbar** that:

 - ✅ Looks professional and trustworthy for matrimony services
 - ✅ Works perfectly on all devices (mobile, tablet, desktop)